 Before beginning any construction (including remodeling, reconstruction or any structural alterations), and landscaping, please contact us and request information on what permits and inspections may be necessary.

 Please contact us before doing any work on your Private Onsite Wastewater Treatment System (POWTS) other than the routine pumping of your septic tank every 2 or 3 years as required under County Ordinance; this includes the placement of covers, risers, pipes, vents, etc. County and State laws require that some repairs, alterations, extensions or additions require permits at the County level, and the State requires that the person performing the work be properly licensed.

 Enforcement of the County Shoreland/Wetland/Floodplain Zoning Ordinances pertain especially to properties within 300' of a river or navigable stream, within 1,000' of a lake/pond as well as all floodplain and the majority of wetland areas.
 Please note that many very small streams and ditches are regulated as required by the State.
-Permits may require approval by the Washington County Planning, Conservation and Parks Committee and the full County Board prior to your starting work on the following projects within the shoreland/wetland/floodplain zone:
+Permits are required to be issued by Land Use Division staff and may require approval by the Washington County Planning, Conservation and Parks Committee and the full County Board prior to your starting work on the following projects within the shoreland/wetland/floodplain zone: